 They are loyal to their people but generally friendly to everyone.
 They can be a bit noisy, which is true for most small dogs.

-Because of their small size, these dogs are prone to physical injuries.
-This is actually the number one cause of death in their breed.
+Due to their small size, these dogs are prone to physical injuries.
+This is actually the number-one cause of death in their breed.
 They are also somewhat prone to cardiovascular problems, which is also a common cause of death.
 Congestive heart failure is common, but many dogs can go on to live complete lives if they are treated early.

-So, these are the 13 dog breeds that don’t need a lot of exercise.
-These dogs are great for people with mobility issues, people that don’t have easy access to a place to exercise their dog, or those with busy lifestyles.
-Just be mindful of potential health conditions and the care needs of each of these breeds and make sure you can handle them before bringing one of these dogs into your home.
+These are the 13 dog breeds that don’t need a lot of exercise.
+These dogs are great for people with mobility issues, people who don’t have easy access to a place to exercise their dog, or those with busy lifestyles.
+Just be mindful of the potential health conditions and the care needs of each of these breeds, and make sure you can handle them before bringing one of these dogs into your home.